-- (1) During the debate on the question 'That this bill be now read a second time' a member, without leave but not when another member is speaking, may announce amendments to that bill and ask that they are circulated. - (2) The announcement and request to circulate may not be debated. - (3) Following circulation, the member may discuss the principles of the amendments during the second reading debate.
+- (1) During the debate on the question 'That this bill be now read a second time' a member, without leave but not when another member is speaking, may announce amendments to that bill and ask that they are circulated. - (2) The announcement and request to circulate may not be debated.

-&lt;sup>3 A reasoned amendment normally sets out a reason or argument for opposing or delaying a bill.
+A reasoned amendment normally sets out a reason or argument for opposing or delaying a bill.
 The accepted wording is that the bill is 'withdrawn and redrafted to provide for ...' or that the House 'refuses to read this bill a second time until (a specified relevant event takes place)'.